stackpan/discord-todo-bot/README.md

 5. Open file `config.json`, paste your token and client id into this file.
 6. Install the dependencies using `npm install`.
 7. Run this project using `npm run start`

+## Changelog

+### v1.1.0
+*Aug 30, 2022*
+- New command: `/todo done`.
+This command is to allow user to mark done their TODO list.
+The marked list will be displayed in strikethrough.
+- Change interaction language from Bahasa to English.
+- Add text styles to decorate the embed.
+- Add some emojis in all interactions and embed to make it clearer and easy to read for user.